Shohei Ohtani's interpreter fired by Dodgers after allegations of 'massive theft' from Japanese star

 It would be the biggest gambling scandal for baseball since Pete Rose agreed to a lifetime ban in 1989 after an investigation for MLB by lawyer John Dowd found Rose placed numerous bets on the Cincinnati Reds to win from 1985-87 while playing for and managing the team.

-The MLB gambling policy, posted in every locker room, prohibit players and team employees from wagering — even legally — on baseball and also ban betting on other sports with illegal or offshore bookmakers.
+The MLB gambling policy, posted in every locker room, prohibits players and team employees from wagering — even legally — on baseball and also bans betting on other sports with illegal or offshore bookmakers.
 Betting on baseball is punishable with a one-year ban from the sport.
 The penalty for betting on other sports illegally is at the commissioner’s discretion.

 Blum reported from New York.